Nifty may open on flat to positive note: ICICIdirect

 Nifty

+The Nifty witnessed decent support near 8150 and saw decent bounce towards the second half of the day.
+However, the Nifty faced some difficulty around 8200 and finally ended flat.
+Nifty futures settled at a premium of 12 point.
+India VIX rose 2.4 percent to 15.8.

-FIIs sold Rs 662 crore while DIIs bought Rs 958 crore in the cash segment.
-FIIs bought Rs 703 crore in index futures and sold Rs 480 crore in index options.
-In stock futures, they bought Rs 471 crore.
+FIIs sold Rs 261 crore while DIIs bought Rs 21 crore in the cash segment.
+FIIs sold Rs 461 crore in index futures and bought Rs 1658 crore in index options.
+In stock futures, they sold Rs 168 crore.

-The highest Put base for the January series is at the 8000 strike with 44 lakh shares while the highest Call base is at the 8200 strike with 38 lakh shares.
+The highest Put base is at the 8000 strike with 58 lakh shares while the highest Call base is at the 8200 strike with 39 lakh shares.
+The 8300 and 8500 Call strikes saw additions of 1.1 and 3.5 lakh shares, respectively, while 8100 and 7900 Put strikes saw additions of 2.9 and 3.2 lakh shares, respectively.

 Bank Nifty